 TIMESTAMP(from a master MySQL server that supports the

-TIMESTAMP(syntax to a MySQL 5.5.3 or newer slave, the statement causes replication to fail.
+TIMESTAMP(syntax to a MySQL 5.5.3 or higher slave, the statement causes replication to fail.
 Similarly, when you try to restore from a binary log written by a server that supports

-TIMESTAMP(to a MySQL 5.5.3 or newer server, any
+TIMESTAMP(to a MySQL 5.5.3 or higher server, any

 ALTER TABLEstatement containing